 This level of self-awareness instills accountability, self-reflection and the ability to absorb critical feedback – all useful skills in the ‘real’ world, beyond sports.

 Success takes time.
 While some people are naturally talented in certain areas, even the best still need to practice and hone their craft.
 An expert chef will cook until the recipe is perfect.
 The top performing salesperson in your company likely took years to polish their technique.

 And gymnasts, well, they truly know that the road to gold is paved with practice – and delayed gratification.
 In today’s world of quick-fixes and instant results, gymnasts learn to work hard towards achievements that can take years to reach.

 In sports and in business, there is always competition nipping at your heels just waiting to steal the limelight.
 Just because you’ve won before, doesn’t mean you’ll win again – and if you’re only as good as your last win, then you need to constantly work to be at the top of your game.

 This resilience and determination to constantly succeed is part and parcel of gymnastics – and they know how to have a good time while doing it, too.
 Their competitive edge always comes with a side of fun!

-This article is contributed by Rosanna Trigg, Director and Co-Founder, The Yard.
+This article was contributed by Rosanna Trigg, Director and Co-Founder, The Yard.
 Rosanna is also a former gymnast, mother and entrepreneur.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.